 For the official word on NASA launches only, check their schedule and then spend some time exploring an incredible wealth of information about the past, present and future activity of our nation's space agency.
 And don't forget the first A in NASA stands for Aeronautics.
 Visit the Aeronautics section of the NASA web site and learn what NASA's aeronautical innovators are doing to continue to push the frontiers of flight.

-For the official view of the Cape Canaveral launch schedule from the Air Force wing responsible for managing the Eastern Range, including links to the launch weather forecast, visit the official Patrick Air Force Base web site.
+For the official view of the Cape Canaveral launch schedule from the U.S Space Force delta responsible for managing the Eastern Range, including links to the launch weather forecast, visit the official Patrick Space Force Base web site.

-For information about missions flying from the nation's major west coast launch site, check out the schedule posted on the Vandenberg Air Force Base web site.
+For information about missions flying from the nation's major west coast launch site, check out the schedule posted on the Vandenberg Space Force Base web site.

-In case you were wondering, the launch images at the top of the page are, from left, an Ariane 5, an Atlas 5, a Delta 4, a Falcon 9, a Proton and a Soyuz.
-Images are from Arianespace, NASA, United Launch Alliance and SpaceX.
+In case you were wondering, the launch images at the top of the page are, from left, New Glenn, Falcon Heavy, Vulcan, Falcon 9, Ariane 6, and a Soyuz.
+Images are from Arianespace, Blue Origin, NASA, United Launch Alliance, and SpaceX.

 Orbital Inclinations | Space Talk Archive | Launch Forecast | Space Gift Ideas | Recommended Links | Media Products | Special Projects | About Us